 The Advantages of Wood as a Building Material

-In fact, the advantages of wood as a building material still outweigh other products on the market when looking at the environmental impact and performance.
+In fact, the advantages of wood as a building material still outweigh other products on the market when looking at environmental impact and performance.

-This conductivity is, in fact, the basis for one type of moisture measurement system.)
-Its strength and dimensions are also not significantly affected by heat, providing stability to the finished building and even safety implications for certain fire situations.
+This conductivity is, in fact, the basis for one type of moisture measurement system.
+Its strength and dimensions are also not significantly affected by heat.
+This provides stability to the finished building and safety implications for fire situations.

 Wood’s Green Advantage

-However, a closer look at the reasons for this thinking can prove to be slightly off track.
+But, a closer look at the reasons for this thinking can prove to be slightly off track.
 Wood has several advantages that help both the builder and the environment.

-Wood Is Renewable
+Wood is Renewable

 While the forests are growing (via solar energy), they are also naturally and efficiently removing carbon dioxide from the environment.
 It’s a bonus unique to wood.

-Wood Is More Readily Processed for Use
+Wood is Readily Processed for Use

 Wood Emits Lower Volatile Organic Compounds

 Wood’s lower VOC impact is of particular benefit to homes and offices that are occupied on a daily basis.
-In fact, one of the things wood does give off is a natural organic compound that relaxes people–it’s not just the warmth of wood’s color that creates such an inviting effect.
+In fact, one of the things wood does give off is a natural organic compound that relaxes people.
+It’s not just the warmth of wood’s color that creates such an inviting effect.

 Wood Enhances Energy Efficiency

-Wood Is Biodegradable
+Wood is Biodegradable

 One of the biggest challenges of many building materials, including concrete, metal, and plastics, is that when they are discarded, they take an impossibly long time to decompose.
 When exposed to natural climate conditions, wood will break down much more quickly and actually replenish the soil in the process.